yaelhayem/TDSADH18/docs/Lascoff_Drugs_Kofsky.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; By GAY TALESE

-&nbsp;&nbsp; Within a serene brownstone on Lexington Avenue, on the corner of Eighty-second Street,
+&nbsp;&nbsp; Within a serene brownstone. on Lexington Avenue, on the. corner of Eighty-second Street,

 a 59-year-old pharmacist named